The Cat Returns: Production

 In 1995, Studio Ghibli released a film titled Whisper of the Heart, based on a manga by Aoi Hiiragi about a girl writing a fantasy novel.
 Although the girl's life had no magical elements, the film featured short fantasy scenes depicting the girl writing the character of the Baron.
 The Cat Returns began as "The Cat Project" in 1999.
 Studio Ghibli received a request from a Japanese theme park to create a 20-minute short starring cats.
 Hayao Miyazaki wanted three key elements to feature in the short — these were the Baron, Muta (which appears in Whisper of the Heart as Moon), and a mysterious antique shop.
 Hiiragi was commissioned to create the manga equivalent of the short.
 The theme park later canceled the project.
 Miyazaki then took the existing work done by the "Cat Project" and used it as testing for future Studio Ghibli directors — the short was now to be 45 minutes long.
 Responsibility was given to Hiroyuki Morita, who had worked as an animator in the 1999 film My Neighbors the Yamadas.
 Over a nine-month period he translated Hiiragi's Baron story into 525 pages of storyboards for what was to be The Cat Returns.
 Miyazaki and Toshio Suzuki decided to produce a feature-length film based entirely on Morita's storyboard; this was partly because Haru, the main character, had a "believable feel to her".
-It became the second theatrical (third overall) Studio Ghibli feature to be directed by someone other than Miyazaki or Isao Takahata.
+It became the second theatrical Studio Ghibli feature to be directed by someone other than Miyazaki or Isao Takahata.
 Telecom Animation Film, Production I.G, and DR Movie helped animate the film.

 Release

 Box office

-The film was released on July 20, 2002 as the highest-grossing domestic film at the Japanese box office and the 7th highest-grossing film of the year overall.
+The film was released on July 20, 2002, as the highest-grossing domestic film at the Japanese box office and the 7th highest-grossing film of the year overall.
 The film earned a total of at the box office.

 Critical reception

 According to Metacritic, which gave a score of 70 out of 100 based on 11 critics, the film received "generally favorable reviews".

 Lisa Nesselson of Variety described the film as "catchy entertainment for kids and adults" and highlighted the "thrillingly imaginative" finale.
 Michael Booth of The Denver Post noted that director Morita "has a slightly cruder, more realistic sense of the world and its looniness than does Miyazaki, and you can see where The Cat Returns moves on a different track even as it pays homage to Japan's current animation master."
-Neil Smith of the BBC noted that while the film "can't quite match the invention of 2003 Oscar-winner Spirited Away...
-The Cat Returns is still an enchanting, magical fable with a twisted vein of surrealism."
+Neil Smith of the BBC noted that while the film "can't quite match the invention of 2003 Oscar-winner Spirited Away...The Cat Returns is still an enchanting, magical fable with a twisted vein of surrealism."